 Fast forward 25 years.
 The song was in my head the day we needed to somehow pay for health insurance with possible maternity.
 Roth keeps telling me, “Ah, might as well jump.”
 I’m going to sound really whiny here…..what if I don’t wanna?

 God continually leads all of us to take leaps that are completely contradictory to what well meaning people would choose.
 “Get a good job with benefits for once.
 You’re moving backwards!”

 The battle in my brain between temporal desires and eternal opportunity is constant.
-The foil of my brain is taught and ready to burst with too many questions for my Savior.
+The foil of my brain is taut and ready to burst with too many questions for my Savior.
 I am the human Jiffy Pop popper.
 But when we get to the end of our rope our Lord always gives encouragement.
 Every time.
 Without fail.
 Isn’t He patient?

 Yesterday we met with our insurance agent, who is also a caring friend.
 He informed us that a bill for several hundred would be due within ten days if we wanted to pursue health insurance with maternity for the just in case baby scenario.
 We informed him that we didn’t have the money but to sign us up because God was leading us to do it.
 I told him point blank, “Jim Bob (name changed to protect the innocent), God is going to provide it.
 Sign us up.”